This post may contain affiliate links. Please read my privacy policy.

 What Is Crab Rangoon

-Crab rangoon is a popular appetizer found in many Chinese restaurants in the United States, often served with sweet and sour dipping sauce.
-But many people wonder if it’s actually a Chinese dish.
+Crab rangoon is a go-to appetizer at many Chinese restaurants in the U.S., often served with a side of sweet and sour dipping sauce.
+But have you ever wondered if it’s actually a traditional Chinese dish?

-While it looks similar to Chinese dumplings, it is a classic American creation by Victor Bergeron of Trader Vic’s in the 1940s.
+While it might look like Chinese dumplings, crab rangoon is actually an American creation, credited to Victor Bergeron of Trader Vic’s back in the 1940s.

-These dainty appetizers are basically fried wontons filled with cream cheese and real crab meat.
-Crispy on the outside and creamy on the inside, they have a sweet-savory flavor profile that whets your appetite like crazy!
+These little bites are basically fried wontons stuffed with cream cheese and real crab meat.
+Crispy on the outside, creamy on the inside, they’re packed with that perfect sweet-savory flavor that leaves you craving more!

-I first encountered them at a Chinese buffet restaurant in the Midwest.
-And since then, these fried cream cheese rangoon wontons have become one of my favorite appetizers!
+I first tried them at a Chinese buffet in the Midwest, and since then, these crispy cream cheese wontons have become one of my all-time favorite appetizers!

 What Is The Difference Between Fried Wontons And Crab Rangoon

-Fried wonton is a popular Chinese fried dumpling made with wonton wrappers filled with a savory mixture of meat, usually ground pork, chicken, or shrimp.
+Fried Wontons are a classic Chinese appetizer made with crispy wonton wrappers and filled with a savory mixture of meat, usually ground pork, chicken, or shrimp.

-Crab rangoon, on the other hand, is the American-Chinese version of fried wontons.
-Instead of meat, the filling is made with crab meat and cream cheese, so it has that creamy texture we’re all dying to get our hands on!
+Crab rangoon, however, is the American-Chinese twist on fried wontons.
+Instead of meat, the filling is made with crab meat and cream cheese, giving it that creamy texture that’s simply irresistible!

 - Wonton wrappers – use square wonton wrappers and if you can get extra thin ones, even better!
 Note that these are different from egg roll and spring roll wrappers.
 You can find them in the refrigerated section of most supermarkets as well as Asian grocery stores.